Skip to Content

 Napkin smoothed down on the top of the wood pumpkin

-Keep going until the napkin is fully adhered.
+Keep going until the napkin is fully adhered to the surface.
 It should just take a minute or two on a surface this small.
 Lift up and check under the parchment paper to see if you missed any spots.

 Ironing on top of parchment paper on top of the napkin